-The new Nokia 6110 Navigator is a slider phone with its main focus being a built-in satnav GPS receiver similar to the N95.
+The new Nokia 6110 Navigator is a slider phone with its main focus being a built-in satnav GPS receiver similar to the yet to be released N95.
 The phone comes with Route 66 software and features a simple design and in our brief play is very simple to use.

 Of course there is the usual array of points of interest to either interest or bore, and speed freaks will be pleased to see this includes speed cameras.

-In practice the screen is going to be smaller than most have come to expect from a satnav device - the screen is 2.2 inches rather than the now almost defacto 3.5-inch display and although Nokia aren't yet sure whether it will be including a windscreen cradle in the box we hope they change their mind and do.
+In practice and the screen is going to be smaller than most have come to expect fro a Satnav device - the screen is 2.2 inches rather than the now almost defacto 3.5-inch display and although Nokia aren't yet sure whether it will be including a windscreen cradle in the box we hope they change their mind and do.

 Beyond the navigation functions of the handset, the 6110 features a 2 megapixel camera and Bluetooth connectivity while claimed battery performance is 11 days standby time and 3.5 hours talk time.

-"We are bringing navigation to everyone", said a Nokia spokesman at the launch event earlier this year.
+"We are bringing navigation to everyone", said a Nokia spokesman at the event.

-We've seen a number of handsets over the last year from a number of different manufacturers all offering some form of GPS either via an SD in the box or via an over the air solution, and following on from our First Look back in February this still seems to be one of the best yet.
+We've seen a number of handsets over the last year from a number of different manufacturers all offering some form of GPS either via an SD in the box or via an over the air solution, so far this seems to be the best yet.

-If you are looking for a simple handset with GPS functionality on our this could just be the solution you've been waiting for.
+If you are looking for a simple handset with GPS functionality on our First Look this could just be the solution we've been waiting for.

 We will have a full review of the Nokia 6110 Navigator as soon as we can get a unit from Nokia.
 The 6110 is due out in Q2 2007.